 (3 Hours from Montreal)

-One of the most famous tourist destinations in the country is Quebec City, located in the French speaking province Quebec.
-Quebec is ideal for strolling around, popping into shops and experiencing the local cuisine.
-Located atop the Cap Diamat is the La Citadelle de Québec, a massive historic fortress that the kids can run around.
+One of the most famous tourist destinations in the country is Quebec City, located in the French-speaking province of Quebec.
+Quebec is ideal for strolling around, popping into shops, and experiencing the local cuisine.
+If you’re looking for historic happenings, atop the Cap Diamat is the La Citadelle de Québec, a massive historic fortress that the kids can run around.

-The Plains of Abraham (Champs de Bataille) are perfect for picnics.
-You can hop aboard the Québec-Levis Ferry which offers an unrivalled view of the city skyline.
+Plus, the Plains of Abraham (Champs de Bataille) are perfect for picnics.
+You can even hop aboard the Québec-Levis Ferry, which offers an unrivaled view of the city skyline!

 (5 Hours from Quebec)